nianswe/ci_project2/README.md

 - __Game Area__

   - The gaming area consists of two card sections devided by one information section, on the top it is a progress bar.
-  - The information section consists of a score section, a Run Game! buttion and a countdown section, the countdown is set to 20 seconds.
+  - The information section consists of a score section, a Run Game! button and a countdown section, the countdown is set to 20 seconds.
   - The two card sections consists of a round card, with 9 random images and one on each card is a double.
   When the game starts all images are stars.
-  - The progress bar starts moves in 10 steps counting down from 10 seconds.
+  - The progress bar starts moving in 10 steps counting down from 10 seconds.

 ![Game Area1](https://github.com/nianswe/ci_project2/blob/main/media/gamearea1.png)
 ![Game Area2](https://github.com/nianswe/ci_project2/blob/main/media/gamearea2.png)

-- __Popup/Alert messages when correct answer__
+- __Popup messages when correct answer__

-  - When the game runs and the correct double image is selected, a popup/warning message will appear saying Correct Answer.
+  - When the game runs and the correct double image is selected, a popup message will appear saying Correct Answer.
   - When you close the message on OK, two new cards with pictures will appear and the game will continue.
   - The score will increase with one.

 ![Correct Answer](https://github.com/nianswe/ci_project2/blob/main/media/correctanswer.png)

-- __Popup/Alert messages when wrong answer__
+- __Popup messages when wrong answer__

   - When the game runs and the wrong double image is selected, a popup message will appear saying Wrong Answer, and information about the image you selected and the correct image.
   - When you close the message on OK, a game over window appears and the game is over.